 Host Events

 Some thrift stores enable customers to host their own events, parties, or gatherings at the store.
 As the thrift store owner, you can provide the refreshments or even help incorporate a fashion show as part of the event.
 You can also plan your events, including classes on areas of interest related to the merchandise category, such as furniture painting, packing for travel, and scarf tying.
-Every time you host an event, you provide an opportunity to bring in new customers, some of whom may have never visited thrift stores.

-Advertise your Inventory Online
+Advertise Your Inventory Online

 Another great way to market your thrift store is to advertise all of your inventory online.
 Advertising your products online makes it super simple and easy for someone who sees an item they think a friend, family member, or loved one might love to forward the link to them.
 Some stores even integrate an e-commerce platform so customers can make purchases online.